 Budget Share Index

 Budget share index was used to estimate the expenditure share of each of the vegetables considered.
 These are garden egg leaf and other vegetables such as Water leaf, Fluted pumpkin, Bitter leaf, Amaranthus, and Oha leaf which could substitute or complement garden egg leaf.
-Budget Share equation as used by Ashagidigbi (2019) is stated as follows:
+Budget Share equation as used by Ashagidigbi et al., (2019) is stated as follows:

 Wr = Σi=1 nXriXi